TylerDelawder/front-end-template/README.md

 ## Description
 ```
 My site is called "Randommovies.com".
 Users can access my site and click a random movie to watch.
 The movie will stream in a pop up on the main page.
-They can sign up to be notified when the next movie is scheduled for on a different page, and contact us on another page.
+They can sign up to be notified when the next movie is scheduled for on a different page, and suggest a movie on another page.(These links are there, but the html pages aren't active.)

 ```